yukunfeng/yukunfeng.github.io/index.md

     </div>
     <div style="left: 35px; position:relative">
         <h1 id="about">About</h1>
-        I'm a master student working with Prof. <a href="http://www.lr.pi.titech.ac.jp/~takamura/">Hiroya Takamura</a> at Tokyo Institute of Techonology.
-        Before that I was a full-time R & D engieer in China.
-I'm interested in natural language processing and machine learning.
-In my master study, I will focus on text generation.
-I am also interested in lexical semantics and have some industrial experiences on language modeling.
+        I'm a master student at <a href="http://lr-www.pi.titech.ac.jp/wp/">Okumura-Takamura Lab</a> at Tokyo Institute of Techonology.
+Before that I was a full-time R & D engieer in China working on natural language processing tasks.
+I am interested in neural language model and I also work on data-to-text generation project.
+Back to my undergraduate period, I also had some research experiences on lexical semantics.
     </div>
 </div>
 <div style="clear:both"></div>